alexsantosquispe/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A clean, modern implementation of the classic Tic-Tac-Toe game built with React, TypeScript, Vite, and Tailwind CSS.
-This project is set up with ESLint for code quality and pnpm for fast dependency management.
+A clean, modern implementation of the classic Tic-Tac-Toe game built with React.

 ## Overview

-This app renders a 3x3 game board with responsive, accessible UI components styled using Tailwind CSS.
-The current version displays a static board as a foundation for adding game logic (turns, win detection, draw state, and reset).
+Play a fully functional 3x3 Tic‑Tac‑Toe with a responsive, accessible UI.
+The game supports alternating turns, winner detection (with winning line highlight), draw detection, a reset button, and live status updates for screen readers.

 ## Features

-- **Responsive UI** using Tailwind CSS and utility composition (`clsx`, `tailwind-merge`).
-- **Modern React 19 + TypeScript** with strict typing.
-- **Vite** for lightning-fast dev server and builds.
-- **ESLint** configured for React, hooks, and TypeScript.
-- **pnpm** lockfile for deterministic installs.
+- **Turn-based play**: X starts, then O; only empty squares can be selected.
+- **Win detection**: Rows, columns, diagonals; winning squares are highlighted.
+- **Draw detection**: Disables the board and shows “Draw!” when no moves remain.
+- **Reset**: Start a new game at any time.

 ## Tech Stack